-On January 1, 2022, the Organization advanced \$500,000 to Windmill Microlending, an unrelated third party, as an unsecured promissory note, bearing interest of 0.60% per annum, repayable December 31, 2022.
+On January 1, 2024, the Organization advanced \$50,000 to Windmill Microlending as an unsecured promissory note, bearing an interest rate of 3.55% per annum, repayable December 31, 2024.

 Interest is payable on September 30 and March 31 of each year until the promissory note is repaid.
 The Board of Directors made the strategic decision to advance the funds to Windmill Microlending as this organization aligns with the Organization's strategic direction.